 Virtual Learning is not like the traditional eLearning model - students and teachers have set hours of engagement.
+Attendance is mandatory during the set time of each course as we are a synchronous, real-time school.
 Consistent, on-going interaction between students and between the students and teacher are components of effective online learning.
 Growing Success indicates that learning is a process that provides many experiences and multiple opportunities, to successfully consolidate understanding.
 Assignments are only one of the many modes for students to learn.
-Other modes include discussions, simulations, open-ended problems, chats, interviews, multi-media projects, etc.
+Other modes include discussions, simulations, open-ended problems, chats, interviews, multimedia projects, etc.